 why you should use skills assessment tests

-Skills assessment tests prove particularly useful when you're hiring for a role that demands specific knowledge and capabilities.
+Skills assessment tests prove particularly useful when hiring for a role that demands specific knowledge and capabilities.

-This can be crucial in sectors like manufacturing and logistics, where employers need to know that a prospective recruit knows how to use certain machinery or is familiar with a particular process before deciding to hire them.
+This can be crucial in sectors like manufacturing and logistics, where employers need to know that a prospective recruit knows how to use specific machinery or is familiar with a particular process before deciding to hire them.

 Another valuable benefit of skills assessment tests is that they provide a data-driven, objective view of an individual's abilities.
 If you rely on resumes and interviews alone, your final hiring decision will only be based on what the applicant has told you about their capabilities.
 Some people are better at selling themselves than others, but that doesn't necessarily mean they're the best choice for the job.